 Vince’s Law (Multiple DWI Offenses)

 Drivers who commit four or more DWI offenses within 15 years may be charged with a Class D felony, which holds a penalty of between two and one-third years and seven years in state prison and a fine up of to $10,000.

 A judge may suspend the driver’s license or permit of a minor who is charged with a DWI or DWAI (driving while ability impaired) until the minor appears in court again.

 Filing a Lawsuit Against a Drunk Driver

 We know from experience working with injury victims that drunk driving accidents can cause some of the most severe accidents on the road.
 While New York follows a no-fault system when it comes to car accident injuries, you may be able to file a personal injury lawsuit against the at-fault drunk driver if one of the two conditions below applies to you:

 You sustained a “serious injury” (you can learn more about what constitutes a serious injury on our recent blog on no-fault insurance); or

 You sustained excessive economic loss, which usually means more than $50,000 in total out-of-pocket expenses.

 If you are injured in a car accident caused by an impaired driver, please do not hesitate to reach out to our firm for personalized legal guidance and caring advocates in your corner.
-At The Law Firm of Davidoff & Associates, our legal team has extensive experience working on behalf of injury victims and their families.
+At Davidoff Law, our legal team has extensive experience working on behalf of injury victims and their families.
 When all feels like it’s falling down, consider us your safety net.